MobilityDB/MobilityDB-QGIS/README.md

 # Visualizing MobilityDB data using QGIS
-This document will go over the possible solutions to display MobilityDB data types using the QGIS application.
+The work presented here was carried out as part of an MA1 project at the ULB.
+It attempts to explore and compare different ways to visualize MobilityDB data using QGIS, a desktop application that can be used to view, edit and analyze geospatial data.

 ## Problem description